monokrome/brunch-with-brunch/README.md

 brunch-with-brunch
 ==================

-An empty brunch skeleton without any other dependancies.
+An empty brunch skeleton without any other dependencies.